2le/style_guide/README.md

       result
     end
     ```

+  - However, multiple long paragraphs in a method is a smell -- consider
+    moving each into a small self-documenting method.

-* Align the parameters of a method call if they span over multiple lines.
+* If the parameters of a method call span multiple lines, move all of them down to read in parallel.

     ```Ruby
     # starting point (line is too long)